All you have to do is start

 • A checklist showing the status of each piece of your application

-• A link to your financial aid account
+• A link to your financial assistance account

 Admission decisions will be posted in Pathway as soon as they are released.